Jacob Cress: Media, collaborations and exhibitions

 In 2011, Cress had an exhibition featuring his work in Abingdon, Virginia at the William King Museum.
 The exhibition was titled "Mischief-Making: Contemporary Craftsman Jake Cress," and included a carving workshop.

 Cress collaborated with painter Mark Young to create "The Decorator," a realist oil painting that extends outwards physically through hand crafted furniture.
 From the painting, a chair's arm, created by Jake Cress, reaches out and places a flower into a vase that rests on a table built by Cress.
 The table stands under the painting.
 The chairs featured in the painting are Cress' animated chairs.
 "The Decorator" was featured at the King William Museum.

+Personal life

 Cress' home, which includes his furniture gallery and he and his wife's bed and breakfast, is furnished with his furniture, some of which is for sale.
 Cress continues to work in his shop in Fincastle, Virginia.
 He is no longer an actor in the community.